oasis-tcs/openc2-ap-pf/oc2pf.md

 * MAY respond with the 500 status code.

 #### 2.3.3.1 Query features
-The 'query features' Command MUST be implemented in accordance with Version 1.0 of the [OpenC2 Language Specification](#openc2-lang-v10).
+The 'query features' Command MUST be implemented in accordance with Section 4.1, Implementation of 'query features' Command, of Version 1.0 of the [OpenC2 Language Specification](#openc2-lang-v10).

 #### 2.3.3.1 Query pf:rule_number
 The 'query pf:rule_number' Command provides a mechanism to obtain similar information to that provided by creating a firewall rule.
 Implementation of the 'query pf:rule_number' Command is OPTIONAL.
 Products that choose to implement the 'delete pf:rule_number' Command MUST implement the pf:rule_number Target type described in Table 2.1.2-2.